 Eventually, after bush-bashing your way through the scrub, you’ll come across a gorilla family, peacefully playing in a forest clearing.
 Your trekking guides and rangers will have prepared you for what to expect.
 There’s no direct interaction with the gorillas (unless one moves past you), but you should get pretty close.
 You’ll have a good 45 minutes to an hour to just sit and observe these animals in their natural habitat.
 We promise it’s something you’ll never ever forget.

 What to pack for your gorilla trek

 Pack Enough Food.
 Pack enough food before going for Gorilla Tracking.
 Gorilla Tracking is a very tiresome activity that may last up to 8 hours implicating you will need refreshments and eats (probably snacks) during the activity.
-Sad thing is you won’t find any spots to buy eats or drinks in the forests.
-It is highly recommended that you have good breakfast on the gorilla trekking morning.
+The sad thing is you won’t find any spots to buy eats or drinks in the forests.
+It is highly recommended that you have a good breakfast on the gorilla trekking morning.

 Water – As you hike through the mountain forest, you kind of get dehydrated and you need lots of drinking water.

 Boots – Essential.
 The terrain is rough and in the forest, it is easy to slide over.
 Shoes with good grip are highly recommended.
 Avoid the cheap sneakers as they can't match this do.

 Gloves – During the trek you might be grabbing trees, branches and vines, and your hands can get a bit scratched and generally beaten up if you’re not careful.
 Pack a tough old pair of gardening gloves.
 They might look a bit lame, but you’ll be glad you brought them.

 A light rain jacket – Bwindi and Virunga are both tropical rainforests, and there’s a good chance of rain almost year-round.
 Pack a lightweight poncho or rain jacket that you can roll up in your bag and bring out if necessary.